manuelsherrera/lab-vue-c-ironcontacts/README.md

 The producer would like to see the information about the _awards_ that contact has won.

 Update the list and add two more columns "Won an Oscar" and "Won an Emmy", at the end of the table.
 Then, depending on the value `wonOscar` and `wonEmmy` of each contact, conditionally render a trophy icon :trophy: or no content.
+Para mostrar el icono de trofeo puedes utilizar esta línea:

+`<i class="fas fa-trophy"></i>`

 Once done, your application should look like this: